TT-World/CMPG323-Overview-30605458/README.md

 # CMPG323-Overview-30605458

   This repository is an overview repository for CMPG323 projects.
-This repo will provide information about all the projects and tasks that I will be doing throughout the semester. <br><br>
+This repository will provide information about all the projects and tasks that I will be doing         throughout the semester.
+After completion of any project the overview repository will be updated.

 1. The following repositories will be created and used for each project.

   <table style="width:100%">